rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 Our test applications have become quite a bit shorter now that we encapsulated a lot of the rendering tasks in scene graph components!

-The `startup` method simply creates a `Renderer`, `Scene`, `Camera` with 4:3 aspect ratio, geometry, and material with different colored vertices.
+The `startup` method creates a `Renderer`, `Scene`, `Camera` with 4:3 aspect ratio, geometry, and material with different colored vertices.
 Then it creates a mesh object with the box geometry and surface material before adding the mesh to the scene graph.
 We also set different rotation speeds for rotating around the $y$-axis and $x$-axis.

 After everything is set up, the `update` method simply applies the rotations to the mesh before rendering the entire scene.

 # Extra Components

-After learning about how to render shapes with geometry and material objects, we can now think about making special objects that help render a 3D scene.
+Now that all the necessary components for rendering basic shapes are complete, we can think about special objects that make it easier to design a 3D scene.
 All of our scenes so far have just been shapes floating in a black void.
-Let's change that by creating a structure to represent the coordinate axes and a grid to help orient the user.
-After rendering those in a scene, we will then create a special object that handles inputs and allows the user to explore the scene by moving the camera around.
+Let's change that by creating a structure to represent the global coordinate axes and a grid to orient the user.
+After rendering these objects in a scene, we will also create a special object allows the user to explore the scene by handling input for moving the camera.

 ## Axes Helper

 The coordinate axes will include three box geometries&mdash;one for each axis.
 Using the box geometry allows us to give a thickness to the axes without worrying about platform compatibility.
 (Line width cannot be changed with `glLineWidth` on MacOS.)
-Here we can use our `Group` class for the base mesh and add to it each of the separate axis meshes as child nodes.
+Here we can use our `Group` class for the base mesh and add children to it for each of the separate axis meshes.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside your main working folder, create a new folder called `extras`.